 How to make Bombay potatoes in the instant pot

-You will need a steamer basket that fits inside the instant pot.
+You will need a steamer basket (see equipment needed above) that fits inside the instant pot.
 If you don’t have one, use the trivet that came along with the appliance.
-It will serve the same purpose.
+It will serve the same purpose, but it won’t accommodate more than a few potatoes at a time.

 1. Add 1 cup water to the steel insert and place the steamer basket in the insert.
 Arrange the potatoes in the steamer basket.